h2oai/datatable/docs/api/dt/cummax.rst

     For each column from `cols` calculate cumulative max.
 The maximum of the missing values is calculated as zero.
-In the presence of :func:`by()`, the cumulative max is computed per group.
+In the presence of :func:`by()`, the cumulative maximum is computed per group.

     Parameters
     ----------